Workiva/dart_dev/README.md

 - **Applying a License to Source Files:** copies a LICENSE file to all applicable files.
 - **Generate a test runner file:** that allows for faster test execution.

+### Local Tasks

+A local task is a script or program that is discovered by `dart_dev`.
+By default , dart dev will recursively look for files in the `tool` project level directory that match the filename pattern `(task_name)_task.(executable_type)`.
+Any file matching this pattern will be parsed and registered as a task.

+Executable types identify how a given task should execute.
+Dart and bash scripts are supported out of the box.
+The set of available executable types can be expanded in the configuration as documented below.

 ## Getting Started